sindrebroch/ha-flexit/README.md

 ## TODOs
 - [ ] Add link to config-flow for finding subscription-key
-- [ ] Convert home_temperature and away_temperature to Number-entity
+- [ ] Extract code to helper files